Admissions Open For Community Health Learning Programme (CHLP) 2026-27

 - To connect with networks for community health and development in India.

-The programme has been running since 2002 and has evolved in a phased manner through a process of reflection, review and evaluation.
+The programme has been running since 2002.
+It has evolved in a phased manner with reflection, review and evaluation.

 It was an in-person programme for several years.
-Since 2021 during the Covid pandemic it has transformed into a hybrid programme, thus increasing its reach.
+Since 2021 during the Covid pandemic it has transformed into a hybrid programme, increasing its reach for working professionals.

 The current eligibility criteria include:

-Graduates of Medical Sciences – (≥ 4-year Undergraduate) (MBBS, BDS, BAMS, BHMS, BUMS, Bachelor of Naturopathy & Yogic Sciences (BNYS), Bachelor of Siddha Medicine and Surgery (BSMS), Veterinary Sciences (BVSc.); graduates or post graduates in Nursing, Physiotherapy, Occupational Therapy, Pharmacy, Medical Laboratory Technology, Physician Assistant and other equivalent degrees.
+Graduates of Medical Sciences – (≥ 4-year Undergraduate) (MBBS, BDS, BAMS, BHMS, BUMS, Bachelor of Naturopathy & Yogic Sciences (BNYS), Bachelor of Siddha Medicine and Surgery (BSMS), Tibetan Medicine (Sowa Rigpa), Veterinary Sciences (BVSc.); graduates or post graduates in Nursing, Physiotherapy, Occupational Therapy, Pharmacy, Medical Laboratory Technology, Physician Assistant and other equivalent degrees.

-6. I am not in the health sector, but interested in joining this programme.
-Can I apply?
+7. I am not in the health sector, but interested in joining this programme.
+Can I apply? the CHLP start?
+What does it offer?
+What is the future scope for participants?

 Yes.
 Community health draws knowledge, skills and experience from diverse disciplines towards addressing health, development and equity issues, both at the community level and at other levels.
-If you are passionate about working long-term in the domain of community health and come from a different or allied sector, we encourage you to apply for the programme.
+If you are passionate about working long-term in the domain of community health and come from an allied sector, we encourage you to apply for the programme.

 Yes, you can apply.
-You will need to get a letter of permission from the concerned authorities.
+You will need to get a letter of permission/ No Objection Certificate (NOC) from the concerned authorities.

 9. What do I gain from the CHLP?

-Through CHLP, you will be exposed to the large canvas of community health.
+Through CHLP, you will be exposed to the large canvas of community health based on praxis.
 The programme will introduce you to the ‘social or community’ paradigm of health and the societal determinants of health.
 You will be introduced to various community health initiatives in the country, as well as to the public health system and public health policies and programmes especially to ‘communitisation’ and community engagement.
-In addition, it offers you an experiential learning opportunity to take up a community-based health action project with any development organisation including your current organisation, supported by a mentor.
+In addition, it offers you an experiential learning opportunity through the CHAP.

 You get to interact with experienced practitioners of community health, public health and health policy in the country.
-You can access extensive resource materials on community health and development available on our digital platform SUDHA (Sochara Unit for Digital Humanities and Archives) and through our Community Health Library and Information Centre (CLIC).
+You can access extensive resource materials on community health and development available on our digital platform Digital Archives Project (DAP) https://www.sochara.org/archives/ and through our Community Health Library and Information Centre (CLIC).

 10. Who will my colleagues be in the programme?